Tesco Clubcard: Abroad

 The Tesco Clubcard scheme was introduced into the Republic of Ireland almost immediately after Tesco's acquisition of Power Supermarkets Limited (now Tesco Ireland), and operates in similar fashion.
 It was originally an extension of the scheme in the United Kingdom, not a separate scheme, so Irish Clubcards could be used in stores in the United Kingdom until 2019.

 In 2007, Tesco Clubcard was first introduced in all Tesco Extra stores in Malaysia and later in all store formats.
 In Malaysia, every two Ringgit spent earn 1 Clubcard point.
 By 2014 the scheme had 1.7m cardholders.

 The Tesco Clubcard scheme was introduced into Polish Tesco Stores in 2008, and Slovakia at the end of 2009.
 As of September 2010, these markets had 1.5m and 850,000 cardholders respectively.
-Though operating in a similar fashion to the scheme in the United Kingdom, it is independent, so Clubcards from other countries cannot be used in Slovakian or Polish stores.
+Though operating in a similar fashion to the scheme in the United Kingdom, it is independent, so Clubcards from other countries cannot be used in Slovak or Polish stores.
 In Slovakia every €1 spent gives 1 Clubcard point (or one point per litre of petrol).
 Clubcard was launched in the Czech Republic and Hungary in 2010.